zalikhaa/NZGitEssestialRemote/README.md

 # NZGitEssestialRemote
-This is the repository for my sofware development project.
+This is the repository for my software development project.